Special Offers: 10% off Remaining August 2019 Weeks!

 There are many attractions virtually on your door step.
 The historic fishing town of Brixham is less than a mile away and has a variety of shops, restaurants, fishing and boating trips.

 Torbay itself has many delights including a range of long sandy beaches and attractions to suit most tastes, Woodlands Adventure Park, Greenway and Kents Cavern to mention but a few.

 Closer to home are golf courses, go-karting or why not explore the hidden coves taking in the views along the South West Coast Path.
 In the evenings, enjoy a meal at one of popular pubs and restaurants, or relax in the private cobbled courtyard with a glass of wine.

 This traditional accommodation is approached via an original uneven cobbled courtyard (this has shared access with the neighbouring cottage).

 The cottage is furnished and equipped to a high standard offering ONE bedroom: with king-size bed, useful second room adjacent ideal for travel cot.
 Shower room: with WC.

-Lounge/kitchen/diner: on the ground floor, with cooker, fridge, microwave, TV, DVD and wood burner.
+Lounge/kitchen/diner: on the ground floor, with cooker, fridge, microwave, Smart TV, DVD and wood burner.
 Utility: with washing machine.

 Road-side parking to front of the cottage.